-The report is based on publically available data.
-ENTSO-E provides this information to enhance understanding.
+Waive: Based on public data.
+The ENTSO-E association gives this information to enhance public access to information about his work.
 If errors are brought to our attention, we will try to correct them.
-However, ENTSO-E, ENTSO-E members and ENTSO-E representatives accept no responsibility or liability whatsoever relating to the use of information presented in this report.
+However, ENTSO-E association, ENTSO-E members and ENTSO-E representatives accept no responsibility or liability whatsoever with regard to one or all of these information.